altancode/apex/how.md

 # How I Use Apex (October 2, 2021)
-I thought it might be useful to share how I used Apex and, in doing so, why Apex ists.
+I thought it might be useful to share how I used Apex and, in doing so, why Apex exists.

 ## My Setup
-My equipment is dated but works very well.
+My equipment is a little dated but works very well.
 The JVC RS500 projector, for example, continues to give excellent results.

 1. JVC RS500 Projector
 2. Onkyo TX-NR818 Receiver